IncQueryLabs/incquery-server-jupyter/README.md

 ## Getting started

-Assuming that you have cloned this repository to your computer at path `${this-git-repo}`, the following instructions will help you get the Jupyter extensions running.
+Assuming that you have cloned this repository to your computer at path `${this-git-repo}`, the following instructions will help you get the Jupyter extensions for IQS running.
+As a main dependency, this involves the installation of the (automatically generated) Python-based IQS API client.

-### Using Conda
+### Prerequisites

+For first-time users, we generally recommend Miniconda3/Anaconda and `conda` (see below), but it is possible to do without.

+#### Installing Jupyter using Conda

 1. Make sure Miniconda3/Anaconda is installed, along with Python 3.7+ and the `conda` package manager
 1. Make sure Jupyter is installed: